 Phadke, Amal C, Christopher D Martino, Kwok Fai Cheung, and Samuel H Houston.
 2003.
 “Modeling of tropical cyclone winds and waves for emergency management.”
 Ocean Engineering 30(4): 553–78.

+Portnov, Boris A, Jonathan Dubnov, and Micha Barchana.
+2007.
+“On ecological fallacy, assessment errors stemming from misguided variable selection, and the effect of aggregation on the outcome of epidemiological study.”
+Journal of Exposure Science & Environmental Epidemiology 17 (1), 106–121.

 Rappaport, Edward N. 2000.
 “Loss of life in the United States associated with recent Atlantic tropical cyclones.”
 Bulletin of the American Meteorological Society 81 (9): 2065–73.

 Rappaport, Edward N. 2014.
 “Fatalities in the United States from Atlantic tropical cyclones: New data and interpretation.”
 Bulletin of the American Meteorological Society 95(3):341–346.